dwheelerau/docker-guide/README.md

-# A guide to using docker to share and use AI models
+# A guide for using docker to share and use AI models

 - [Introduction](#introduction)
 - [Instructions](#instructions)